-Network and make new connections as you enjoy great workshops and sessions.
-With this year's thought-provoking topics, you don't want to miss the opportunity to learn, share and interact with industry peers.
-Stay tuned as details unfold.
+With this year's thought-provoking topics, you don't want to miss the opportunity to learn, share, and interact with industry experts.
+Register now.